swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 - `[5 * Int]`, using the standard ASCII symbol for multiplication.
 - `[5 ⨉ Int]`, the Unicode n-ary times operator.
 This looks nice but is impractical as not keyboard-accessible.
 - `[5; Int]` is what Rust uses, but appears to have little association with "times" or "many".
-Similarly other arbitrary punctuation e.g. `,` or `/` or `#`.
+Similarly other arbitrary punctuation e.g. `,` or `/`
 - `[5 of Int]` is more verbose than `x` but could be considered more clear.
-It has the upside or downside, depending on your preference, of being almost, but not quite, grammatical.
+It has the upside or downside, depending on your preference, of being almost, but not quite, grammatical. `[5 by Int]` has less of a grammatical challenge.
+- `#` does have association with counts (as in the size of a set _S_ being _#S_.
+However, it is a prefix operator, so suggests `[#5 Int]`
 - `:` is of course ruled out as it is used for dictionary literals.

 Note that `*` is an existing operator, and may lead to ambiguity in future when expressions can be used to determine the size: `[5 * N * Int]`. `x` is clearer in this case: `[5 * N x Int]`.
 It also avoids parsing ambiguity, as the grammar does not allow two identifiers in succession.
 But it would be less clear if `x` also appeared as an identifier: `[5 * x x Int]` (which is not yet permitted but may be in future use cases).

 This becomes more important if the future direction of a value equivalent is pursued. `[2 * 2 * 2]` could be interpreted as `[2, 2, 2, 2]`, `[4, 4,]`, or `[8]`.

 Since `x` cannot follow another identifier today, `[x x Int]` is unambiguous,[^type] but would clearly be hard to read.
 This is likely a hypothetical concern rather than a practical one.
 While `x` is used often in scratch code for a local variable, a more meaningful name is usually preferable, and this would be especially the case if it is found being used for the size of an array literal.
-In addition, while `i`, `j`, or `n` are often legitimate counters that might be suited to the size of an array, `x` is generally not used for such things.
+In addition, while `i`, `j`, or `n` are often legitimate counters that might be suited to the size of an array, `x` is generally not used for such things. `x` _is_ common as a value for an x coodinate, such as in graphics code, but it is not at all common to use such a coordinate value as the size (or even repeated value, in a future value equivalent syntax) of an array.

 [^type]: or even `[x x x]`, since `x` can be a type name, albeit one that defies Swift's naming conventions.